What is the fundamental issue?

 I am a real estate professional.
 What does this mean for my business?

-- High-capacity broadband connectivity should be affordable and widely accessible.
+- High-capacity broadband connectivity should be affordable and widely accessible; and

 - A variety of options should be considered to encourage quality broadband deployment and adoption including action by the public and private sector.

-On December 27, 2020, Congress enacted the Consolidated Appropriations Act, 2021 which included significant investments to increase broadband availability and accessibility for underserved areas and populations of the United States:
+On December 27, 2020, Congress enacted the Consolidated Appropriations Act, 2021 which included significant investments to increase broadband availability and accessibility for underserved populations:

 - Provides additional $250M for Telehealth Program passed in the CARES Act.